hashintel/hash/packages/hash/README.md

 To get started building a block, visit the [docs](https://blockprotocol.org/docs).

 ## HASH blocks

-[//]: # "TODO: Disclaimer?
-Probably mention the new methods we've patched in to develop on"

 This repository contains a number of https://blockprotocol.org blocks.
 If you want to develop, build or serve a single block, run: